 Frederick Community College and Washington County Public Schools have an articulation agreement that awards college credit for selected Washington County Public Schools coursework.
-To receive credit for these courses, students must have earned a specific grade as designated in the agreement active the year they graduate from high school.
-The WCPS graduate must initiate the request for credit within two years of their graduation from high school.
+To receive credit for these courses, students must have earned a specific grade as designated in the agreement.
+The WCPS student must initiate the request for credit within two years of their graduation from high school.
 Students must submit an official high school transcript.
-Additional information is available from the FCC Registration & Records Office or from Washington County high school quidance offices.
+Additional information is available from the FCC Registration & Records Office or from Washington County high school guidance offices.